 Socially Engaged Workshops

 In recent years Dhaliwal-Boora has expanded her practice to include participatory workshops with people in her community.
 This informs and sometimes is the project itself.
-Some of the community groups and organisations Dhaliwal-Boora has worked with include:
+Some of the community groups, workshops, symposiums and organisations Dhaliwal-Boora has worked with include:

-2024 Ikon Gallery and Living Well Birmingham commissioned workshops and photo walks in Erdington as part of the exhibition Green Spaces
+2024 Ikon Gallery and Living Well Consortium commissioned workshops and photo walks in Erdington as part of Green Spaces

 2023 Centrala Gallery, The Art of Zine Making workshops with Paulina Korobkiewicz in response to their exhibition Homeland.